FreeCAD/FreeCAD-documentation/wiki/Adding_a_new_mouse_navigation_option_to_FreeCAD.md

 ---
+ TutorialInfo:
-- TutorialInfo:   Topic:Adding new navigation option to FreeCAD Level:Advanced
+   Topic: Adding new navigation option to FreeCAD
+   Level: Advanced
    Time:
-   Author:Kunda1
+   Author: Kunda1
-   FCVersion:0.19.x and above
+   FCVersion: 0.19.x and above
    Files:
 ---

 # Adding a new mouse navigation option to FreeCAD